jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 <CardBody title='Santorini' />
 ```

 Nothing will change as CardBody has not yet been configured to use that prop.
-We can confirm this in React DevTools.

 #### Accepting Props